 - Breathtaking views from the Upper Town

-- Try the tasty local cuisine
+- The delicious local cuisine

 Attractions of Symi

-One other main attraction of Symi Island is the Monastery of Panormitis in the bay of Panormos, famous for its miracles, that constitutes one of the most known pilgrimages in the Aegean as well in Greece., The imposing monastery built in the 18th century with its impressive bell tower is dedicated to the island’s patron saint, none other than the archangel Michael.
+One other main attraction of Symi Island is the Monastery of Panormitis in the bay of Panormos, famous for its miracles, that constitutes one of the most known pilgrimages in the Aegean, as well in Greece.
+The imposing monastery built in the 18th century with its impressive bell tower is dedicated to the island’s patron saint, none other than the archangel Michael.